dbolser/ipymolstar/CHEATSHEAT.md

 ```

 ## Filtering, Selecting and Focusing
 Selections are specified with dictionaries known as *query parameters*.
-They can target chains, residues, atoms and more [src/ipymolstar/pdbemolstar.py#L27-L57](*).
+They can target chains, residues, atoms and more[*](src/ipymolstar/pdbemolstar.py#L27-L57).
 Use the `color` method (an alias for Mol*'s `select`) to change representation or hide parts of the model, and `focus` to center the camera on a region [F:src/ipymolstar/pdbemolstar.py†L178-L214].

 ### Hide chain B and focus on chain A